 The special suspension rule does not apply when:

-the balance of an SSI recipient's ABLE account exceeds $100,000 by an amount that causes the recipient to exceed the SSI resource limit;
+The balance of an SSI recipient's ABLE account exceeds $100,000 by an amount that causes the recipient to exceed the SSI resource limit; but

-but the resources other than the ABLE account alone would make the individual ineligible for SSI, due to excess resources
+The resources other than the ABLE account alone make the individual ineligible for SSI due to excess resources.

 When this situation happens, suspend the recipient's SSI benefits using the payment status code N04.
-While in N04, the recipient loses eligibility for Medical Assistance (Medicaid) and the individual’s SSI eligibility terminates 12 months later if the suspension continues during this period.
-Reinstate the recipient's regular SSI eligibility and Medicaid benefits for any month in which the individual’s resources no longer cause the recipient to exceed the resource limit.
+While in N04, the recipient loses eligibility for Medical Assistance (Medicaid) and the individual’s SSI eligibility terminates 12 months later if the suspension continues throughout this period.
+Reinstate the recipient's regular SSI eligibility and Medicaid benefits for all months in which the individual’s resources, including the ABLE account, no longer cause the recipient to exceed the resource limit.

-EXAMPLE Combination of resources — recipient loses SSI eligibility
+EXAMPLE: Combination of resources — recipient loses SSI eligibility

-Christine is the designated beneficiary of an ABLE account with a balance as of the $101,000 on the first of the month.
+Christine is the designated beneficiary of an ABLE account with a first of the month balance of $101,000.
 Christine's only other countable resource is a checking account with a balance of $3,000.
 Christine's countable resources are $4,000 and therefore exceed the SSI resource limit.

 However, because her ABLE account balance is not the cause of her excess resources (i.e., her countable resources other than the ABLE account are more than $2,000), the special rule does not apply, and Christine is not eligible for SSI because of excess resources.
-We suspend Christine’s SSI benefits using payment status N04, and her Medicaid benefits stop.
+Suspend Christine’s SSI benefits using payment status N04.
+Her Medicaid benefits stop.

 c.
 Ineligibility for other reasons